Homeostatic plasticity: Sub-types

-Presynaptic
+Homeostatic presynaptic plasticity

-Homeostatic presynaptic plasticity refers to the ability of neurons to regulate neurotransmitter release at presynaptic terminals, ensuring a steady range of brain activity.
+Homeostatic presynaptic plasticity is the ability of neurons to regulate neurotransmitter release at presynaptic terminals, ensuring a steady range of brain activity.
 This process involves various mechanisms, such as quantal size adjustment, differential expression of presynaptic proteins, and modification of vesicle recycling.
 Quantal size adjustment helps maintain steady postsynaptic responses despite changes in synaptic strength.
 Differential expression of presynaptic proteins, such as calcium channels or synaptic vesicle proteins, can also be altered by neurons to affect neurotransmitter release rate.

-Postsynaptic
+Homeostatic postsynaptic plasticity

 Homeostatic postsynaptic plasticity is crucial for maintaining consistent levels of synaptic activity in neurons, which are formed at specific synapses in the brain.
 Homeostatic processes involve changes in the expression of receptors, changes in receptor sub-unit composition, and changes to intracellular signaling pathways.
 For example, the NMDA receptor can change its sub-unit composition to improve sensitivity to neurotransmitters.
 Additionally, changes in the expression and location of neurotransmitter receptors can impact synaptic transmission when specific signaling pathways are activated.
 Synaptic adhesion molecules can also be influenced by homeostatic processes.
 Overall, homeostatic postsynaptic plasticity contributes to the stability and proper functioning of neural circuits, allowing the brain to adapt to changing conditions without compromising the overall stability of neuronal activity.

-Intrinsic
+Homeostatic intrinsic plasticity

 Homeostatic intrinsic plasticity refers to the ability of neurons to change their intrinsic electrical characteristics in response to changes in synaptic or network activity.
 This process involves alterations in the excitability or firing characteristics of individual neurons, rather than primarily adjusting synaptic strength.
 Intrinsic plasticity processes associated with homeostasis include ion channel expression alterations, membrane conductance modifications, action potential threshold alterations, and regulation of intrinsic excitability.
 Neurons can up-regulate the expression of sodium channels to maintain firing rates and increase excitability in case of a drop in synaptic activity.
 These changes impact the input-output link between neurons and the homeostatic control of neuronal activity.